 Sex and relationships are taught from the perspective of a Biblical worldview, as traditionally understood.

-However care is taken to acknowledge where British law differs from that world view, for example the British legal definition of marriage encompasses same sex as well as opposite sex couples.
-Staff will encourage mutual respect for those with differing beliefs regarding marriage, sex, gender and relationships and respect for the rule of law.
+Care is taken to acknowledge where British law differs from that world view, for example the British legal definition of marriage encompasses same sex as well as opposite sex couples.
+Staff will actively promote respect and open-hearted tolerance for those with differing beliefs regarding marriage, sex, gender and relationships and respect for the rule of law.